epfl-ada/ada-2024-project-nhsvd/README.md

    - Samuli Näppi: Data preprocessing and code reviewing.
    - Vsevolod Malevannyi: Analysis and visualization of mortality index calculation.
    - Duc-Anh Do: Tropes clustering and team coordinating.
+   - Nizar Ben Mohamed: DPM trope clustering, analysis and visualization.
-   - Hamza Karime & Nizar Ben Mohamed: Analysis, visualization and presentation.
+   - Hamza Karime: Analysis, visualization and presentation.

 ## Questions for TAs
    - How can we quantify the error of death classification (since we do not have access to ground-truth)?